eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

-1. User retrieves student list.
+1. Tutor retrieves student list.
 2. Tuto displays the list of students.

    Use case ends.